Skip to main content

 • “The game has a minimalistic black & white (and sometimes red) graphic style, very atmospheric and pleasant to my taste.”

-• “Such as not including pupils in the eyes of NPCs, which gives it a surreal, phantom-like representation but completely clashes with the wannabe ultra-gritty, realistic noir Sin City atmosphere they were shooting for.”
+• “The lack of pupils in the eyes of NPCs gives a surreal, phantom-like appearance that completely clashes with the intended ultra-gritty, realistic noir Sin City atmosphere.”

-• “Angels that Kill has a mildly interesting story and manages to conjure up a bit of an atmosphere with minimal means.”
+• “The game manages to conjure up a bit of atmosphere with minimal means, but it's only mildly interesting.”

 • replayability